 Implications for Value Communication.
 For synergistic packages, communication should be dedicated to the benefits of the package, not its individual components.
 The value of the package, as it is validated, is simpler to communicate than adding up a series of diverse, stand-alone value drivers.
 The Value Proposition for the package is both stronger and simpler than individual Value Propositions for package components.

-Summary: Value Based Decision-Making, Pricing and Selling.
-Understanding, quantifying and communicating value are essential in designing differentiated product and service packages.
+Summary: Value-Based Decision-Making, Pricing, and Selling.
+Understanding, quantifying, and communicating value is essential in designing differentiated product and service packages.
 The six reasons for packaging highlighted above have very different implications.
 In practice, good offer design involves identifying which sub-list of these six reasons applies in a given situation to set objectives in structuring and pricing packages.
 Having explored the middle two of these reasons in this blog, we will explore the last two of these six reasons in the next blog, continuing to use illustrative examples, before we step back to look at the larger picture for packaged solutions in the fifth installment of the series.

 To learn more about how to quantify value see:

 Can Your Sales Team Sell Your Solution’s Value?